 Red onions, sometimes called purple onions, are medium to large in size and have a mild to sweet flavor.
 They tend to lose their redness when cooked.

-The red color comes from anthocyanidins such as cyanidin which is not stable at high temperatures.
-This is why you can boil the onions with water to get a medium green dye bath.Continue to 18 of 23 below.
+The red color comes from anthocyanidins (cyanidin) which are not stable at high temperatures.
+This is why you can boil the onions with water to get a medium-green dye bath.Continue to 18 of 23 below.

 18 of 23